eclipse-openj9/openj9-docs/docs/xjit.md

         -Xjit:count=<n>

-: where `<n>` is the number of times a method is called before it is compiled.
+: : Specifies the number of times, `<n>`, a method is called before it is compiled.
 For example, setting `count=0` forces the JIT compiler to compile everything on first execution, which is useful for problem determination.

 ### `disableRMODE64`